-The Soul Repair Center will be offering free monthly webinars in the months ahead of use to religious leaders and professional caregivers supporting veterans and their families.
+The Soul Repair Center offers free monthly webinars of use to religious leaders and professional caregivers supporting veterans and their families.

 “Effective Care for Male Survivors of Military Sexual Trauma”

 Tuesday, September 28, 2021 at 2:00 p.m.
 EDT

 This webinar addresses the emotional experience and “afterlife” of MST for male survivors.
 Panelists with experience in offering care offer strategies and resources for effective responses to men who experience military sexual trauma.